chadmando/til/powershell/four-types-of-string-literals-in-powershell.md

 ## Single Versus Double Quoted

 The key difference between single-quoted and double-quoted strings and here-strings is variable expansion.
-When using double-quoted strings, the any variables will be replaced (expanded) by their value.
+When using double-quoted strings, any variables will be replaced (expanded) by their value.

 ```powershell
 $count = 34